 Evening Rush Hour

-Evening rush hour in Los Angeles usually takes place from 4 PM to 7 PM, as commuters make their way home from work or school during their morning and evening commutes [3].
+Evening rush hour in Los Angeles usually occurs from 4 PM to 7 PM, as commuters make their way home from work or school during their morning and evening commutes [3].

-Like the morning rush hour, this period sees an increased likelihood of accidents due to congested roads and drivers eager to reach their destinations.
+Like the morning rush hour, this period increases the likelihood of accidents due to congested roads and drivers eager to reach their destinations.

 Reducing the risk of accidents during the evening rush hour necessitates: